Disposal of Solid and Hazardous Wastes

 b) Extract contaminants from waste using heat

-c) Neutralize acidic waste
+c) Neutralise acidic waste

 d) Encapsulate hazardous materials